Period 2 Nomination Dates

 What happens after I've made a nomination?

-Once the nomination phase closes, we will contact the school informing them of their nomination.
-We'll then invite them to apply for the award.
+Once we receive your nomination, we will email the school informing them of their nomination along with advance notice on how they can apply for the award.
+When applications open, we'll then invite them to apply for the award.

 We won't be collecting personal data, names or details of any children who attend the school.